Handguns for Protection in the Field

 The stand out 10mm loads are from Cor-Bon and they are probably superior to anything you can handload.
 Cor-Bon offers a 10mm load in their Hunter line that drives a 200 grain (SD .179) Penetrator round-nose (RNPN) bullet at 1125 fps and 562 ft. lbs.
 The Cor-Bon Hunter line also includes a 180 grain (SD .161) bonded core soft point (BCSP) bullet at a MV of 1300 fps and ME of 676 ft. lbs.
 Although inferior in sectional density, the best 10mm Auto loads are otherwise about equivalent to the best .357 Magnum revolver loads.

 There are a many makes and models of magnum revolvers in the marketplace.
 The reliability of any good revolver is unquestioned.
-Thus, my first choice for protection in the field would be a magnum revolver with a 5.5" to 6.5" barrel.
+Thus, my choice for protection in the field would be a magnum revolver with a 4.0" (absolute minimum) to 6.5" barrel, with a 5.5" to 6.5" barrel preferred.
 Ballistic performance is good and the sight radius is long enough to allow precise shot placement, which is critical.

 This barrel length is necessary to achieve the requisite ballistic performance from magnum cartridges and remains reasonably handy to carry in a good shoulder or belt holster.
 A revolver with a shorter barrel may be slightly lighter and a bit handier to carry, but a short barrel simply does not allow a magnum cartridge to reach its full potential.